Johndsalas/Sentiment_Analysis_Magic_The_Gathering/README.md

 1. Determine the primary drivers of sentiment in the flavor text of Magic: The Gathering cards
 2. Develop a model to predict the sentiment of flavor text in Magic: The Gathering cards

-Deliverables for this project will be a jupyter notebook containing the analysis and any relavent py files needed to run the notebook.
+Deliverables for this project will be a jupyter notebook containing the analysis and any py files needed to run the notebook.

 ### Background info: